Daily Mail editor’s speech at media enquiry

 Continue reading “Daily Mail editor’s speech at media enquiry”

-As someone who works with journalists, it’s important to keep across what they are writing about – even if I don’t agree with their views.
-That’s my main excuse for reading the Daily Mail, which rarely fails to amaze with its combination of fear and fury on behalf of Middle England (if there is such a thing).
-Fact is though, it’s a good read too and many journalists I know admire the way it chimes with its readers’ views even if they don’t like what it stands for.
+That’s my main reason for reading the Daily Mail, which often amazes with its combination of fear and fury on behalf of Middle England (if there is such a thing).
+Fact is, it’s a good read too and many journalists I know admire the way it chimes with its readers’ views even if they don’t like what it stands for.

 None of that really accounts for one of the oddest few lines I’ve read in a newspaper column for a long time however, on a chance reading earlier this week.